Shuanghuan Laibao: Overview

 The engine options of the Laibao S-RV includes a 2.0 liter inline-four engine producing 112 hp and 163 Nm of torque, a 2.2 liter inline-four engine producing 103 hp and 193 Nm of torque, and a 2.4 liter inline-four engine producing 125 hp and 190 Nm of torque, with all engines mated to a 5-speed manual gearbox.

 Prices before discontinuation of the Laibao S-RV in 2004 ranges from 96,800 yuan to 115,800 yuan.

 The design of the updated 2003 Shuanghuan Laibao S-RV is controversial as the midsize SUV heavily resembles the second generation Honda CR-V compact crossover.

 Intellectual property lawsuit

 On November 13, 2003, Honda filed a lawsuit stating that the Shuanghuan Laibao is a violation of the intellectual property of Honda, as the Shuanghuan Laibao heavily resembles the second generation Honda CR-V. In March 2006, China's State Intellectual Property Office made the decision stating that Honda's patent for the design of the Honda CR-V compact crossover is invalid.

-In 2010, the Beijing People's High Court finally made the decision that the Shuanghuan Laibao of Shijazhuang Shuanghuan Automobile Co. had infringed the design patent of the Honda CR-V. Shijazhuang Shuanghuan Automobile Co. had to pay 16 million yuan (equivalent to 2.4 million US $ at that time), the final claim was 45 million yuan.
+In 2010, the Beijing People's High Court finally made the decision that the Shuanghuan Laibao of Shijazhuang Shuanghuan Automobile Co. had infringed the design patent of the Honda CR-V. Shijazhuang Shuanghuan Automobile Co. has been fined 16 million yuan (equivalent to $2.4 million at that time), the final claim was 45 million yuan.